mrqa/mrqa.github.io/papers.md

 ---
 # Accepted Papers

+Following papers are accepted to MRQA 2019.
+Regular research track papers will appear in the proceedings of the workshop, while non-arxival will not be included (but will given opportunity to present in the workshop).
+Accepted shared task papers will appear soon.

 ### Research Track

 **Inspecting Unification of Encoding and Matching with Transformer: A Case Study of Machine Reading Comprehension**<br>